mickekring/Apple-ID-Creator-SWE/README.md

 <ul>
 <li><strong>IMPORTANT:</strong> Apple uses a velocity check to prevent too many Apple IDs from a single IP address.
 You must contact your Apple business representative to request that your IP address is whitelisted for a short time.</li>
 <li>Being AppleScript, this runs only on Macs.</li>
-<li>iTunes 10.7 is currently required.
+<li>iTunes 12.1.0.50 is currently tried and tested on Yosemite 10.10.2.
 Future versions may break the script.</li>
 <li>UI Scripting allows us to script otherwise non-scriptbale interfaces.
-Turn this on in System Preferences > Accessibility and check "Enable access for assistive devices."</li>
+Read the popup window and follow instructions, when running the script.</li>
 <li>Apple has strong password requirements.
 Account creation will fail if the passwords are too weak.</li>
 </ul>